History and Politics

 Qualifications

-- International Baccalaureate (IB): 38 points (including core) with 666 at Higher Level
+International Baccalaureate (IB): 38 points overall (including core points), with 666 at Higher Level

 Subject

-- Recommended: History at A-level, Advanced Higher, Higher Level in IB, or equivalent.
+Recommended: History at A-level, Advanced Higher, IB Higher Level, or an equivalent qualification.

-- Helpful (but not required): Sociology, Politics, or Government and Politics may support your studies.
+Helpful but not required: Background in Sociology, Politics, or Government and Politics can enhance your preparation.

-For science A-levels that include a practical component, a pass in the practical is expected.
+Science A-levels: If your science subject includes a practical component, passing the practical assessment is expected.

-If English is not your first language, you may also need to meet the English language requirements.
+English Language: Applicants whose first language is not English may need to meet the University’s English language proficiency requirements.

 Applying

-All candidates must follow the application procedure outlined on the Applying to Oxford pages.
-The information below provides specific details for applicants to this course.
+All applicants are required to follow the standard application procedure detailed on the Applying to Oxford pages.
+The information below highlights course-specific requirements, ensuring candidates understand what is expected for a successful application to History and Politics.

 Admissions Test